mine9607/learn-PyTorch/3_ML-Classifiers/README.md

 where z = net input = $w^Tx + b$

 Note that, $\sigma{(z)}$ goes to 1 as z goes to $\infty$, and $\sigma{(z)}$ goes to 0 as z goes to $-\infty$

+> NOTE: The ONLY difference between the `Adaline` and `logistic regression` is the **activation function** (`sigmoid function`)

+The `output` of the activation function is the `probability` that a particular examples belongs to `class 1`, given its features **x**

+This output then can easily be converted to a binary decision function where if $\sigma{(z)} >= 0.5$ then the example belongs to class 1, otherwise it belongs to class 0

+The logistic regression model not only predicts an outcome (predicted label) but also the probability that it will occur.
+Very popular in predicting the weather and in healthcare outcomes.